open-telemetry/opentelemetry-specification/specification/trace/api.md

 An `Event` is defined by the following properties:

 - (Required) Name of the event.
+- (Required) A timestamp for the event.
+Either the time at which the event was added or a custom timestamp provided by the user.
 - (Optional) [`Attributes`](../common/common.md#attributes).
-- (Optional) Custom Timestamp for the event.
-A custom timestamp SHOULD only be provided, if there is a significant difference between the time at which the event occurred and the time it is recorded at.
-If a custom timestamp is not provided, the current time at recording the event is added by the implementation.

 The `Event` SHOULD be an immutable type.